AdobeDocs/analytics.en/help/components/metrics/page-views.md

 ---
-title: Page Views Metric Explained | Adobe Analytics
+title: Page Views
-description: Learn how the page views metric is worked out in Adobe Analytics and also understand the difference between page views and visits.
+description: The number of times a dimension item was set or persisted in Adobe Analytics.
 feature: Metrics
 exl-id: 6b4fb7af-03e2-49e8-a431-f7746c89a626
 ---
-# Learn about Page Views with Adobe Analytics
+# Page Views

 The 'Page views' metric shows the number of times a given dimension item was set or persisted on a page.
 It is one of the most common and basic metrics in reports.